x448/float16/README.md

 (f Float16) Signbit() bool         // true if f is negative or negative zero (f Float16) String() string        // string representation of f to satisfy fmt.Stringer interface
 ```
-See [API](https://godoc.org/github.com/cbor-go/float16) at godoc.org for more info.
+See [API](https://godoc.org/github.com/x448/float16) at godoc.org for more info.

 ## Benchmarks
-Conversions (in pure Go) are around 2.65 ns/op for float16 to Float32 as well as Float32 to float16 on amd64.
-And speeds can vary depending on input value.
+Conversions (in pure Go) are around 2.65 ns/op for float16 -> float32 and float32 -> float16 on amd64.
+Speeds can vary depending on input value.

-Frombits is included as a canary to catch overoptimized benchmarks.
-It should be faster than all other functions and similar to PrecisionFromfloat32.
 ```
 All functions have zero allocations except float16.String().